Lithium ion Golf Cart Batteries :The Ultimate FAQ Guide

 Should You Plugin Golf Cart Battery all the Time?

-It’s never been a great idea to leave your cart plugged in every time.
+It’s never been a great idea to leave your batteries for golf cart plugged in every time.
 Once the battery is fully charged, remove the power source.
 The charging after full capacity affects the cells and shortens the lifespan of the battery.

 Sometimes, the charger automatically shuts off the current after a full charge.
 But that’s not possible in every case.
 So, you must have to be careful in this regard.